 What exactly is Instagram Insights?

-Those kind people at Instagram have made it super easy to keep track of your numbers thanks to an analytics tool that is filled to the brim with handy info and sits conveniently within the app itself.
+Instagram Insights is basically just Instagram Analytics.
+The Insta-gods have made it super easy to keep track of your numbers thanks to the analytics tool that is filled to the brim with handy info and sits conveniently within the app itself.
 Instagram Insights is really simple to use, with easy to understand charts that drill into everything from top posts to the location of your followers.

-What’s great is you know the data is 100% reliable because it’s coming from, well, the horse’s mouth.
+What’s great is you know the data is 100% reliable because it’s coming from the horse’s mouth.
 Plus, you’ll be getting the stats while saving your pennies because it’s free to use as opposed to splashing out on a separate (and sometimes costly) analytics tool.

 “Numbers don’t lie!
 They instantly tell a potential client how well my content performs, which will determine a deal or no deal.” – @globetrotting_minis